 Today Floyd puts on every aspect of his own fights.
 That means he fronts all the money for an event, including his opponent's purse.
 When he fought Saul Alvarez in September 2013, Floyd cut him a $10 million check from his personal checking account weeks before the fight.
 Floyd also paid tens of millions of his own money to pay for the event space, the vendors, the food, beverages etc. That's the downside.
 The upside is when the fight was over, Floyd got the lion's share of profits.
 In the Alvarez fight, that meant Floyd walked away with $75 million.

-The same math is basically true with the Manny Pacquiao fight.
-Floyd will front most of the costs to organize the event and has cut Manny a $50 million guaranteed check to show up.
-When the night is over, Floyd will get 60% of the profits.
-Normally he would get 100%, but he had to make some concessions to get Manny to show up.
-But even with "just" 60% of the profit share, Floyd is expected to earn $150 – $200 million from this one fight alone.
+The same math is true with both the Manny Pacquiao and Conor McGregor fights.
+When he fought Manny, Floyd fronted all costs to organize the event and cut Manny a $50 million guaranteed check to show up.
+When the night was over, Floyd will got 60% of the profits.
+Floyd earned $250 million from this one fight alone.

-If Floyd does end up earning $200 million, it will bring his career earnings up to $610 million.
+If Floyd does end up earning $300 million, it will bring his career earnings up to $1.1 billion.
 For comparison, prior to 2006 when he was still working under Bob Arum, Floyd's total career earnings were less than $10 million.
 And to think, none of this would have been possible if Floyd didn't have the foresight and guts back in 2006 to buy himself out of his contract for $750,000.

 So what's the lesson here?
 Well, as with any business venture, if you want to get really really really rich, you can't be an employee.
 You need to be an owner!